YouTube permanently suspends two R. Kelly channels following conviction

 It comes after the disgraced singer’s official Facebook, Twitter and Instagram accounts were also recently terminated.

-Last week, Kelly had his key to the city of Baton Rouge, Louisiana rescinded by a former city council member.
+Last week, Kelly had his key to the city of Baton Rouge, Louisiana rescinded.
 He received the token in 2013 from former East Baton Rouge Metro Council member, turned Louisiana State Representative, C. Denise Marcelle.

 R. Kelly, who was found guilty of all charges made against him last week (September 27), is set to receive his sentence in May 2022.
 He pleaded not guilty and has consistently denied all of the claims made against him.